-Port Gregory lies near the mouth of the Hutt River on Western Australia’s Coral Coast and is home of the Pink Lake called Hutt Lagoon.
+Port Gregory lies near the mouth of the Hutt River and is home of the Pink Lake called Hutt Lagoon.
 This picturesque fishing village is encircled by five kilometres of exposed coral reef.
 Originally developed to serve the Geraldine Leadmine, the town is now a holiday hotspot for fishing, diving and offers a range of accommodation options.

 The lagoon is about 70 square kilometres with most of it lying a few metres below sea level.
 It is separated from the Indian Ocean by a beach barrier ridge and barrier dune system.
 Similar to Lake MacLeod, 40 kilometres to the north of Carnarvon, Hutt Lagoon is fed by marine waters through springs.